Samui for sale

 Chapter 1 in the Condominium Act (article 6) Any owner of land and building wishing to register the said land and building as condominium under this act shall file application for registration of condominium with the Competent Official together with:

-1. Land title deed (must be a full ownership title deed),
+1. Land title deed (must be a full ownership title deed (chanote)),

-2. Plan Condominium, including entrances and exits to the public road
+2. Plan of the condominium (including entrances and exits to the public road)

-3. Details concerning the apartment, personal property and common property, such as; spaces, nature on the utilizations and other interests as set forth by the Minister,
+3. Details concerning the apartment, personal property and common property, such as; spaces, nature on the utilizations and other interests as set forth by the minister having charge and control of the execution of the Condominium Act,

-4. Ratio of each owner of the apartment has the ownership in the common property under Section 14,
+4. Ratio of each owner of the apartment has the ownership in the common property under Section 14 of the Condominium Act,

 5. Certificate of the applicant verifying that the building applied for registration as a condominium is free from any encimbrances and not under mortgage except the mortgage of the building with the land, and